Download a free trial to find out which Altium software best suits your needs

 Electronic components are like the critical organs that allow your printed circuit board PCB to come to life.
 Remove one component, and the whole ecosystem is at risk of collapse.
 The components on your PCB are encoded with several pieces of information, and engineers hope all this information is stored in your component library.
 Your component library needs to synchronize with your schematic and layout tools.
 Your bill of materials tools also need to interface with your component library so that you can move to production without a hitch.

 Your PCB library stores all of the essential information for your PCB components and is critical to the proper functionality of your design software.
 Your layout and schematic tools need to access your component footprints and symbols so that you can build your design.
 Your validation and rules checking features extract the specifications and models from your component library in order to verify that your device will work as designed.

-Beyond just laying out your copper, component manufacturers periodically produce new components and update specifications on existing component models.
+Beyond just laying out your copper or copper foil, component manufacturers periodically produce new components and update specifications on existing component models.
 Your component library needs to have access to this information, which will ensure that your produced PCB matches the design on your computer screen.
 This also lets you stay up to date on the latest and greatest component options for your PCB.

 Proper component management methodologies help streamline the design process and helps prevent design errors.
 This also allows your simulation tools to instantly access your component information so you can diagnose problems and validate your design.
 When you move to production, your PCB design software uses information from your component libraries and layout to generate your bills of materials, and Gerber files for your manufacturer.

 Bill of materials generation in Altium Designer